-RESIDENCE AREA POST-EVACATION ASSEMBLY LOCATION POST-EVACUATION RECOVERY LOCATION ALDERMAN ROAD • Exit the building ubuilding.
-Do not use the elevator for a ising the most direct and appropriate rout fire escape. e.
-Always use stairs to evacuate the Balz-Dobie, Kellogg, Lile-Maupin and Watson-Webb Assemble in front entrance side of Ern Commons (facing toward the stadium) Ern Commons Cauthen, Tuttle-Dunnington and Shannon Assemble in the grassy area between Shannon and Tuttle-Dunnington Ern Commons Gibbons and Woody Assemble in the grassy area between Gibbons and Woody Ern Commons Courtenay, Dunglison and Fitzhugh Assemble in the Gooch Quad Gooch Lounge BICE HOUSE • Always use stairs to eva acuate the building.
-Do not use the elevate or for a fire escape.
-Apartments on First Floor 101, 102, 103 and 107 Exit by the front door stairway and assemble in the parking lot in front of Bice away from building South Lawn Commons Apartments on First Floor 104, 105 and 106 Exit by the back stairway through the back door to the end of the lot towards the railroad and assemble in the parking lot in front of Bice South Lawn Commons Apartments on 2nd - 8th Floors 01, 02, 03, and 08 on each floor Exit by the front door and assemble in the parking lot in front of Bice South Lawn Commons Apartments on 2nd - 8th Floors 04, 05, 06, and 07 on each floor Exit by the back stairway and back door to the end of the lot toward the railroad and assemble in the parking lot in front of Bice.
-South Lawn Commons BOND HOUSE - Always use stairs to e vacuate the building.
+ALDERMAN ROAD • Exit the building using the most direct and appropriate route.
+Always use stairs to evacuate the building.
+Do not use the elevator for a fire escape.

+Balz-Dobie, Kellogg, Lile-Maupin and Watson-Webb Assemble in front entrance side of Ern Commons (facing toward the stadium) Ern Commons Cauthen, Tuttle-Dunnington and Shannon Assemble in the grassy area between Shannon and Tuttle-Dunnington Ern Commons Gibbons and Woody Assemble in the grassy area between Gibbons and Woody Ern Commons Courtenay, Dunglison and Fitzhugh Assemble in the Gooch Quad Gooch Lounge BICE HOUSE • Always use stairs to eva acuate the building.
+Do not use the elevato or for a fire escape.
+Apartments on First Floor 101, 102, 103 and 107 Exit by the front door stairway and assemble in green space at end of Brandon Ave.
+South Lawn Commons Apartments on First Floor 104, 105 and 106 Exit by the back stairway through the back door to the end of the lot towards the railroad and assemble in green space at end of Brandon Ave.
+South Lawn Commons Apartments on 2nd - 8th Floors 01, 02, 03, and 08 on each floor Exit by the front door and assemble in green space at end of Brandon Ave.
+South Lawn Commons Apartments on 2nd - 8th Floors 04, 05, 06, and 07 on each floor Exit by the back stairway and back door to the end of the lot toward the railroad and assemble in green space at end of Brandon Ave.
+South Lawn Commons BOND HOUSE - Always use stairs to ev vacuate the building.
 Do not use the eleva tor for a fire escape.
 Exit using the most direct and appropriate stairwell.
-Assemble in front of Bond House along the Brandon Ave sidewalk South Lawn Commons BROWN RESIDENTIAL COLLEGE • Res sidents should exit using the fastest and s afest available route.
-Peters, Rogers and Holmes Assemble at the Hume Fountain Newcomb Hall 3rd Floor/ Ballroom Tucker, Harrison, McGuffey, Gildersleeve and Venable Assemble in Newcomb Plaza Newcomb Hall 3rd Floor/ Ballroom Mallet, Long, Smith and Davis Assemble by the Monroe Hill outdoor elevator Newcomb Hall 3rd Floor/ Ballroom COPELEY HILL APARTMENTS • Reside ents should exit using the fastest and safe est available route.
-Copeley 3 & 4 Apartments Assemble on the grassy area between the parking lot and Massie Road North Grounds Recreation Center GOOCH/DILLARD • Residents should e exit their suites using the most direct and appropriate route.
+Assemble in green space at end of Brandon Ave.
+South Lawn Commons BROWN RESIDENTIAL COLLEGE • Res sidents should exit using the fastest and s afest available route.
+Peters, Rogers and Holmes Assemble at the Whispering Wall Newcomb Hall 3rd Floor/ Ballroom Tucker, Harrison, McGuffey, Gildersleeve and Venable Assemble in Newcomb Plaza Newcomb Hall 3rd Floor/ Ballroom Mallet, Long, Smith and Davis Assemble by the Monroe Hill outdoor elevator Newcomb Hall 3rd Floor/ Ballroom COPELEY APARTMENTS • Residents s hould exit using the fastest and safest av ailable route.
+Copeley Hill (1 - 2) Apartments Assemble to the nearest open area that is at least 100 feet from the impacted building(s).
+North Grounds Recreation Center Copeley 3 & 4 Apartments Assemble on the grassy area between the parking lot and Massie Road North Grounds Recreation Center GOOCH/DILLARD • Residents should e xit their suites using the most direct and a appropriate route.
 Assemble in the Gooch/Dillard quad Student Activities Building